Brad Miller Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.71 team ERA that ranks second across all MLB pitching staffs.
+- The Astros' 3.73 team ERA ranks third across all league pitching staffs.

-- Astros pitchers combine to allow 114 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to rank 16th in baseball in home runs given up (116 total, 1.1 per game).

-- Bielak (5-5) gets the starting nod for the Astros in his 12th start of the season.
-He has a 3.46 ERA in 65 2/3 innings pitched, with 50 strikeouts.
+- France (5-3) gets the starting nod for the Astros in his 14th start of the season.
+He's put together a 3.13 ERA in 77 2/3 innings pitched, with 55 strikeouts.

-- In his most recent appearance on Wednesday, the right-hander went 5 2/3 scoreless innings against the Colorado Rockies while surrendering one hit.
+- The right-hander's most recent appearance came on Friday against the Oakland Athletics, when he threw seven innings, surrendering one earned run while allowing six hits.

-- The 27-year-old has put up an ERA of 3.46, with 6.9 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .259 against him.
+- The 28-year-old has put up a 3.13 ERA and 6.4 strikeouts per nine innings in 13 games this season, while giving up a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.